 Admission Requirements & Details

-The admission details below may provide a better idea of the candidates Southern California Institute of Architecture accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any college credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting into Southern California Institute of Architecture.
+The admission details below may provide a better idea of the candidates SCI-Arc accepts.
+The details may include admissions application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted